 - Increase 50m Irradiation Distance, Gain 4.5 Seconds more Brake Reaction Time.

-- Pack of 2 Xenon HID Headlight Bulbs - D2S 35W 6000K - OEM Replacement - Original Quality - 2 Year Warranty.
+- Pack of 2 Xenon HID Headlight Bulbs - D2S 35W 6000K - Replacement for Factory HID System - Original Quality - 2 Year Warranty.

 Choosing the Right Headlight Bulb: Your Complete Buying Guide